Category Archives: University Archives

 The beginnings of Duke football stretch all the way back to Trinity College.
 The first “Duke” football game was played on Thanksgiving Day 1888.
 Football was introduced to Trinity College by President John Franklin Crowell, who imported it from the northeast.
 Born in York, Pennsylvania, Crowell had attended Dartmouth College before transferring to Yale where he earned a B.A. degree in 1883.
 Crowell then served as principal of Schuylkill Seminary in Pennsylvania, eventually returning to Yale to study at both the Divinity and Graduate Schools.
 Crowell began his presidency at Trinity College in 1887.

 Crowell was a strong advocate of physical fitness and felt a football team would benefit the health of the Trinity College community, a far cry from current health concerns about the modern game.
-Crowell was in fact the coach of the first football team, which defeated the University of North Carolina in its first game 16-0 on Thanksgiving Day 1888 at the state fairgrounds in Raleigh.
+Crowell was in fact the coach of the first football team, which defeated the University of North Carolina in its first game 16-0 on Thanksgiving Day 1888 at the baseball park in Raleigh.
 Crowell’s version of football, imported from Yale, used an oval ball and focused on rushing rather than kicking.
 These new “scientific rules” of the American Intercollegiate Conference resulted in this game being considered the first true college football game in the American South.

 Crowell brought football to Trinity College, but not without controversy.
 Many church leaders, highly influential given Trinity’s close relationship with the Methodist Church, complained about and protested the matches, declaring the sport to be too dangerous.
 After Crowell’s resignation as President in 1894, the next President of Trinity College, John Carlisle Kilgo, banned football that December, stating that it was too dangerous to play.